-Cedarwood (Atlas) Essential Oil Uses & Recipes
+Cedarwood Essential Oil Uses & Recipes

 Cedarwood Essential Oil Blends Well With

-Cedarwood (Atlas) Essential Oil blends well with Bergamot, Cypress, Cassia, Jasmine, Juniper Berry, Neroli, Frankincense, Clary Sage, Vetiver, Rosemary, and Ylang-Ylang Essential Oils.
+The slightly camphoraceous, smoky, sweet, woody scent similar to synthetic mothballs of Cedarwood (Atlas) Essential Oil blends well with Bergamot, Cypress, Cassia, Jasmine, Juniper Berry, Neroli, Frankincense, Clary Sage, Vetiver, Rosemary, and Ylang-Ylang Essential Oils.

-What’s the History and Science Behind Cedarwood Oil?
+What’s the Science Behind This Oil?

 What Earthies Are Saying About Cedarwood Oil